GriGri: Uses

+Limitations, prohibitions

-This device has just one place for installing rope and it can't be used in climbing with half rope.
+The Grigri has just one place for installing rope and it cannot be used in climbing with half rope.

 This device is not suitable for left-handed belay technique.
 There is a sharp edge on the side that will fray rope if used left-handed, but a smooth flange to protect the rope while belaying right-handed.
 However, there are special techniques that allow left-handed belayers to use this device, like reorienting it to face the other way.

-Big wall use

-While the Grigri was designed as a belay device, some big wall climbers (such as those climbing Yosemite's Half Dome or El Capitan) have invented novel ways to extend its use and compromise its safety.
-For example, some big wall rope soloists use the Grigri (sometimes slightly modified) as a self-feeding hands-free self-belay device.
+Some big wall climbers such as those climbing Yosemite's Half Dome or El Capitan have "invented" novel ways to extend its use and compromise its safety.
+For example, some rope soloists use the Grigri sometimes slightly modified as a self-feeding hands-free self-belay device.
 It has also seen use by the second to self-belay while jumaring the rope as one half of the ascender pair.
 The manufacturer holds uses outside of those validated come with considerable risks, and its official documentation goes so far as to expressly prohibit certain uses.